Designing Widget System for ING Mobile App

 Models and Design Canvases explored/used

-Here is the Behavioural Lenses canvas, used at the mid-stage of this project before designing the Hi-Fidelity Wireframes.
+The Behavioural Lenses canvas was used at the mid-stage of the project,

 Recommendations to the Client (ING)

-Here are the recommendations given to ING at the end of this design project:
+Recommendations given to ING Product Team, at the end of this design project:

 Client